ballerfuturistic/sfmnauts/README.md

 Many will be contributing to this wiki in an effort to lessen this dilemma, mostly focusing on PBR -&gt; Source texture conversation, but will write full write ups on how to port from beginning to end on some of these.

 ## This wiki will always be free and open.
 It will NEVER EVER take money for the methods provided here.
 It will never have a Patreon.
-It will never lock content behind some requirements.
+It will never lock content behind ANY requirements.
 It has a completely open Github available with all the information where you can contribute and read over it.

 This is, of course, **going to assume that you have general knowledge of Photoshop and some experience working with models.**